Our Experts Weigh In: 8 Top Tips for Weight LossArticle posted in: South Beach Diet South Beach DIY

 If you’d like to incorporate some carbohydrates into your plan, whole foods that are high in fiber and nutrients are your best option.
 Beans, legumes, starchy vegetables, whole grains and low sugar fruits can be a part of your meal plan in moderation.
 Just add them into your diet slowly and make sure they fit into your daily net carbs.
 Click here to learn more about calculating net carbs >

 2. Be aware of hidden sugar.

 On the South Beach Diet keto-friendly program, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
 However, that doesn’t mean you have to say goodbye completely.
 If you decide to include very small quantities of fruit, we suggest choosing options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
-These would be the best option in the fruit category.
-A quarter cup of raspberries can count towards your three allowable Extras for the day.
-However, keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.
+These would be the best option in the fruit category and will count towards your daily Extras.
+Click here for recommended serving sizes. > However, keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.

 When it comes to fruit, we also suggest reaching for fresh instead of dried or juiced.
 If you’re adding frozen, canned or dried fruits, be sure to read the label first to make sure there is no added sugar.
 Even “healthy” options can have hidden sugars, so don’t be afraid of doing a little detective work to help keep these out of your diet.